US delegation travels to North Korea for potential summit preparation

 A team of US officials focused on the logistics of a summit left this weekend for Singapore.
 The delegation that entered North Korea on Sunday is more focused on the substance of the talks.

-The summit, which was initially scheduled for June 12 in Singapore, was abruptly canceled last week by Trump who, in a letter to Kim, cited hostile comments from top North Korean officials and concern about the country's commitment to giving up its nuclear weapons.
+The summit, which was initially scheduled for June 12 in Singapore, was abruptly canceled last week by Trump who cited hostile comments from top North Korean officials and concern about the country's commitment to giving up its nuclear weapons.

-On CNN's "State of the Union," former Director of National Intelligence James Clapper told Dana Bash that he agreed with Trump's letter to the North Korean leader.

-"I support the letter that President Trump sent to Kim Jong Un, I think it was a good thing to do," Clapper said.

 Whether the meeting will actually take place continues to be uncertain.
 However on Saturday evening, Trump told reporters: "We're looking at June 12th in Singapore.
 That hasn't changed."